 - AIR REGULATOR FOR PNEUMATIC PRESSURE TRANSMITTER (32) FOR MANIFOLD PRES- SURE.
 NOTE: Air regulator controls for pneumatic transmitters are normally set at 15 psi.
-Increase or decrease air pressure to calibrate panel gauge to hydraulic pressure gauge on the unit.
+Increase or decrease air pressure to calibrate the panel gauge to the hydraulic pressure gauge on the unit.

-- AIR JUNCTION BOX: To connect the air lines on the unit to the air lines coming from the remote control panels through an air cable.
+- AIR JUNCTION BOX: To connect the air-lines on the unit to the air-lines coming from the remote control panels through an air cable.

 - RIG TEST CHECK VALVE.

 - RIG TEST OUTLET ISOLATOR VALVE: High pressure, manually operated.
 Close when rig testing — open when the test is complete.